berkeley-gif/caladapt-website-2021/content/blog/2018-06-15-extreme-heat-tool-updates.md

 Tooltips throughout the tool that provide additional context.
 Hover over the icon to see a popup with more information.

 ####  Feedback
 We would love to hear from you!
 Please send us your feedback on the new updates to the Extreme Heat Tool at support@cal-adapt.org.
-If you are interested in exploring the data more interactively, download [this Jupyter Notebook](https://github.com/berkeley-gif/caladapt-docs/blob/master/cookbook/daily_data_extreme_heat.ipynb) and open it in your own Python environment to get started.
+If you are interested in exploring the data more interactively, download <a href="https://github.com/berkeley-gif/caladapt-docs/blob/master/cookbook/daily_data_extreme_heat.ipynb" target="_blank">this Jupyter Notebook</a> and open it in your own Python environment to get started.